tonible14012002/UWC_backend_new/README.md

 ```
 auth/
 ```
-POST: User provides username and password of a backofficer account stored in the db, not the MySQL account, in request body and receives in turn access token.
+POST: User provides **username** and **password** of a backofficer account stored in the db, not the MySQL account, in request body and receives in turn access token.
 ```
 auth/refresh/
 ```
-POST: Refresh token will return new token.
+POST: Provide **refresh** token and receive new access token.
 Both of the above requests returns the following response payload:
 ```json
 {